bestpath/bp-fabric-search/README.md

 - IP Network
 - Node

-Routex can be search using the following criteria:
+Route can be search using the following criteria:

 - Prefix
 - VRF